-For recognition of impairment loss on financial assets and risk exposure, the Company determines that whether there has been a significant increase in the credit risk since initial recognition.
+For recognition of impairment loss on financial assets and risk exposure, the Company determines that whether there has been a significant increase in the ror recognition of impairment loss on financial assets and fisk exposure, the company determines that whether there has been a against an exposure and recognition.
 If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.
 However, if credit risk has increased significantly, lifetime ECL is used.
 If in subsequent years, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognizing impairment loss allowance based on 12 month ECL.